-The vacancy rate within MLM clearly indicates that the municipality will have the capacity at 86.8% to deliver on its mandate if the data was to be interpreted directly.
+The vacancy rate within MLM clearly indicates that the municipality has the capacity at 85.5% to deliver on its mandate if the data was to be interpreted directly.
 However, possibilities may arise wherein the structure may not be aligned to the strategy which will hinder the performance of the municipality.
 The analysis of its human capital must assist in reviewing and align the structure with the strategy of the municipality.